 - I also made this into a little cake by baking 2 batches for 40 minutes in standard loaf pans, letting them cool, and then chilling and frosting them with an avocado & coconut cream frosting.

-- Preheat your oven to 350F (177C).
+- Preheat your oven to 350°F (180°C).
 If using a muffin tin, grease 8 wells of the tray or use 8 cupcake liners.
-If using this adorable nonstick mini bundt pan (or a silicone one), no prep should be required.
+Alternatively, use a silicone muffin pan.

 - Make the flax eggs by whisking the 2 tbsp of ground flax with the 6 tbsp of unsweetened nondairy milk, and letting that sit for about 10 minutes, until it thickens a bit.

-- Add carrots, flax eggs, coconut oil, Swerve, and vanilla to your blender or food processor.
+- Add carrots, flax eggs, coconut oil, granulated sweetener, and vanilla to your blender or food processor.
 Blend together until combined, though this doesn't have to be perfectly smooth.
 Small carrot chunks is totally okay.

 - In a separate bowl, mix together coconut flour, cinnamon and baking powder.